This is the most comprehensive step-by-step approach for applying and attaining Mortgages in Dubai.

-The property registration in Dubai is possible at one of many Land Departments.
+The property registration in Dubai is possible at one of many Land Department trustee offices.
 Registration is necessary to generate evidence of owning a property.

 The title deeds are provided according to the records available currently in the registers of real properties.

 - The New Law Article 6 gives property registration rights to the Land Department only.
 This registration authorization includes leases for long terms and property rights altogether.